renpy/renpy/sphinx/source/cds.rst

     .. method:: simple_expression()

-        Matches a simple python expression, returns it as a string.
+        Matches a simple Python expression, returns it as a string.

     .. method:: rest()